-Healthy Transitions for Youth and Young Adults with Serious Mental Disorders
+• Healthy Transitions for Youth and Young Adults with Serious Mental Disorders

-This is the fourth year of a five -year grant to implement a coordinated system of outreach, assessment, and care coordination integrating youth peer partners to improve access to treatment and support services for young people from ages 16-25 who have a serious emotional disturbance or serious mental illness.
+This is the fifth year of a five-year grant to implement a coordinated system of outreach, assessment, and care coordination integrating youth peer partners to improve access to treatment and support services for young people from ages 16-25 who have a serious emotional disturbance or serious mental illness.
 The HEALTHY TRANSITIONS PROGRAM FOR YOUTH AND YOUNG ADULTS WITH SERIOUS MENTAL ILLNESS has a total grant award of \$5,000,000.
 The grant award for FFY 2018 was \$1,000,000, which includes central office administration and direct contracts with Youth Villages in Hendersonville and Cherokee Hospital Systems/ Analenisgi Behavioral Health in the Qualla Boundary.
 There is a contract with the University of North Carolina @Greensboro for evaluations.
 North Carolina Families United will hire, train, and support the state Youth/Young Adult Coordinator.
 The Youth/Young Adult Coordinator would in turn support the provider agencies as they hire Youth Peer Partners.
 The Youth/Young Adult Coordinator would assist the Youth Peer Partners in bringing a series of seven youth leadership and self- advocacy trainings to each site over the course of the grant and in assessing community readiness for a Youth Move NC chapter or other culturally relevant support for youth leadership.
 In addition, NC Families United would consult with each site's implementation team as they develop a plan to increase family peer support for caregivers supporting transition age youth.
 University of North Carolina at Chapel Hill now supports three Coordinated Specialty Care (CSC) Teams in urban centers through five major activities: 1) maintenance of a Quality Assurance Database for CSC Teams, 2) CSC fidelity monitoring, 3) technical assistance and clinical consultation, 4) community outreach and education to enhance early identification, and 5) development of programs for vocational and educational recovery and peer support.

-North Carolina Healthy Transitions for Youth and Young Adults with Serious Mental Illness

-The State Mental Health Agency-the North Carolina DMHDDSAS will implement a coordinated system of outreach, assessment, and care coordination integrating youth peer partners to improve access to treatment and support services for young people from ages 16-25 who have a serious emotional disturbance or serious mental illness.
+North Carolina Healthy Transitions for Youth and Young Adults with Serious Mental Illness partners to improve access to treatment and support services for young people from ages 16-25 who have a serious emotional disturbance or serious mental illness.
 North Carolina is a geographically, culturally, and demographically diverse state that is currently home to over 10 million residents (2016 US Census).